wandb/terraform-aws-wandb/FAQ.md

 > Customer sensitive data is stored in an S3 bucket.
 Once authenticated a user can access S3 bucket resource through pre-signed urls.
 The user must have access to the project to view these resources.

-#### What are the different data encrytion configurations in place?
+#### What are the different data encryption configurations in place?

 ```
 - S3 bucket is encrypted by a customer defined KMS key